MMello396/circular-motion-animation/README.md

-# canvas-boilerplate-w-webpack
+# circular-motion-animation

-a repo for easily creating canvas projects in javascript
+A repo for easily modifying code on multiple machines

-this repo is just slightly modified to work with my alfred commands